-Ivory Lodge is situated in the Sikumi Forest Reserve, a strip of protected land sandwiched between the main Vic Falls / Bulawayo road, and Hwange National Park.
-It’s probably the easiest to access by road of all of Hwange's safari lodges.
-Ivory is a relatively small lodge, standing next to a large waterhole that, in season, attracts elephants in their hundreds.
-While this is a significant draw, the lodge focuses most of its activities on 4WD game drives into the nearby Hwange National Park.
+The relatively small Ivory Lodge is situated in the Sikumi Forest Reserve, a strip of protected land in Zimbabwe ...... sandwiched between the main Victoria Falls–Bulawayo road and Hwange National Park.
+One of the easiest of Hwange's safari lodges to access by road, Ivory stands next to a large waterhole that, in season, attracts elephants in their hundreds.
+Although this is a significant draw, the lodge focuses most of its activities on 4WD game drives into the nearby Hwange National Park.

-The tree houses are built high on stilts, with partially open sides that give views down over the waterhole.
-Simple but very comfortable, they have twin or double beds (with a mosquito net over each), a ceiling fan, a table and a couple of wooden chairs.
-There's an en-suite bathroom up here, too, with a washbasin, large shower, toilet and a set of shelves for storage.
+- The seven tree houses are built high on stilts, their large mesh windows and balcony making the most of the views down towards the waterhole – although depending on the room you’re in it can be some distance away.
+Inside, the rooms are simple but very comfortable, with twin or double beds curtained by mosquito nets, a ceiling fan, a table and a couple of wooden chairs.
+There's an en-suite bathroom up here, too, with a washbasin, large shower and flush toilet.

-Activities at Ivory Lodge include 4WD game drives in Hwange National Park, as well as night drives in Hwange Forest Reserve and walking safaris, all with professional guides.
-The game densities in the park are good, but note that the park is about 3–4km from Ivory Lodge by road.
-Thus game drives involve a drive through Hwange Forest Reserve before entering via the park at its main entrance, close to ‘Main Camp’ – where you are likely to see other people and vehicles.
-The good news is that the forest reserve does shelter some game, even if densities are lower than in most of the national park.
+Activities at Ivory Lodge include 4WD drives in Hwange National Park, as well as night drives in the Sikumi Forest Reserve and walking safaris, all with qualified professional guides.
+Wildlife densities in the park are good, but as the park is about 3–4km from the lodge by road, with access to the main entrance through the forest reserve, you are likely to see other people and vehicles.
+On the plus side, the forest reserve does shelter some wildlife, especially elephant, even if densities are lower than in most of the national park.

-Directions: The easiest way to access Ivory lodge is usually by road, although the lodge is very close to the main airstrip of Hwange National Park.
+- The easiest way to access Ivory Lodge is by road, usually from Victoria Falls or perhaps Bulawayo, although the lodge is very close to the main airstrip of Hwange National Park.

 Food & drink